altayismail/BookStoreWebAPI/README.md

 - API tests are done by Postman.
 - For Authentication, JWT Bearer Token used.
 - Application includes, Custom exception handler.
-- As a middleware, Http request-respond code and situations asyncly written in console.
+- As a Logger, Http request-respond code and situations asyncly written in console.
 - Also error messages asyncly written in console.